Mary Alice Seymour

 Lady Mary Alice Seymour (née, Ives; after first marriage, Seymour; after second marriage, Fonda; pen and stage name, Octavia Hensel; October 21, 1837 – May 12, 1897) was a 19th-century American musician, author, elocutionist, and critic.
-She was referred to as "Octavia Hensel" in the music world, where she was an internationally-known music critic.
+She was referred to as "Octavia Hensel" in the music world, where she was an internationally known music critic.
 As a critic, Seymour was renowned.
 Her musical nature, her superior education, her thorough knowledge of the laws of theory and familiarity with the works of the great composers of the classic, romantic and Wagnerian schools, and the later schools of harmony, gave her a point of vantage above the ordinary.
 She was one of the original staff writers on the Musical Courier, having been its correspondent from Vienna and other European centers.
 Seymour played the piano, harp, guitar and organ, but never appeared on the stage, except for charitable events, as her relatives were opposed to her pursuing a professional life.
 A "confirmed bluestocking", Seymour was also a polyglot who spoke seven languages fluently: German, French, Spanish, Italian, Portuguese, Romanian, and Hungarian dialects.
-She died in 1897.

 Early life and education

 Mary Alice Ives was born in Brooklyn, New York, October 21, 1837.
 She was descended from General Michael Jackson, of Newton, Massachusetts, who commanded a regiment of minutemen in the battle of Lexington.
 His son, Amasa Jackson, was the first president of the Union Bank of New York, in 1812.
-He was married to Mary Phelps, the only daughter and heiress of Oliver Phelps, of Boston, who, with Nathaniel Gorham purchased in the interior of New York State from the Indians the tract of land now known as the Phelps and Gorham Purchase.
+He was married to Mary Phelps, the only daughter and heiress of Oliver Phelps, of Boston, who, with Nathaniel Gorham purchased in the interior of New York State from the Seneca nation the tract of land now known as the Phelps and Gorham Purchase.
 Mary Charlotte Jackson, the grandmother of Mrs. Seymour, was married to Ralph Olmstead, of New York.

 Seymour's parents were Mary Phelps (Olmstead) Ives and George Russell Ives.
 He was a Presbyterian minister from Vermont and also a Brooklyn commission merchant.

 Fonda had a pleasant childhood.
 Her parents were surrounded by literary people, and her early taste tended toward literature.
 In Paris, she studied under Louis Moreau Gottschalk.

 Career

 In 1865, she married Rev. William Wood Seymour, an Episcopal clergyman at one time connected with Trinity Parish, New York.

-In 1868-70, in Vermont, notices appeared in the press regarding Seymour's dramatic readings and recitations as an elocutionist.
+In 1868–70, in Vermont, notices appeared in the press regarding Seymour's dramatic readings and recitations as an elocutionist.

 Mr. Seymour died January 5, 1874, and their only child, soon after.
 Widowed, Seymour returned to her father's home from where she published Life and letters of Louis Moreau Gottschalk (Boston, 1870), rushed into print after Gottschalk's death the year before.
 The father's loss of property during the American Civil War and his feeble health led her to go to Europe for study to become a vocal teacher.